 - There may be more than one slave database for each master.

 - The database servers and mirroring agents can handle multiple databases if required.

 - The mirroring agents may connect to multiple other mirroring agents, either as publishers or subscribers.

 - Mirroring may be a multi-tiered system.

 Architecture Optimized for Parallelism

-This architecture allows for parallelism, and makes use of transaction logs that are generated automatically as part of RDM’s transaction processing, so mirroring does not impose much overhead on RDMs CPU requirements.
+This architecture allows for parallelism, and makes use of transaction logs that are generated automatically as part of RaimaDB’s transaction processing, so mirroring does not impose much overhead on RaimaDBs CPU requirements.

 - With synchronous mirroring, only one slave database per master is allowed.
 When an application writes a transaction to the master database the commit will not complete in the master until it is complete in the slave.
 This means that the slave must be connected to the master, otherwise transactions in the master database will fail.
 It also means that synchronous mirroring across the Internet is not practical.

 - With asynchronous mirroring, multiple slave databases are allowed for each master.
 The slaves do not need to be connected to the master at all times.
 They may disconnect and then reconnect later, catching up with the updates that have occurred in between.
 In this configuration, applications writing transactions to the master database are not blocked waiting for the slave transaction to complete.